Nicholas George Wieland ngw

 Smart working

-I have built the Data Catalogue web application from scratch, leading a young team of developers.
+Built Data Catalogue web application from scratch, leading a development team of junior engineers.

 Lead backend engineer